mohoshakeri/Markdowns/PYTHON_AGENT_README.md

 - [ ] Guard clauses are used instead of nested `if/else`.
 - [ ] Workflow is readable step by step.
 - [ ] Comments are short, English, and Capital Words Case.
+- [ ] Every Python class has a docstring.
+- [ ] Every Python instance method, static method, and classmethod has a docstring.
+- [ ] No Python file/module starts with a module-level docstring.
 - [ ] No long explanatory comments hide bad structure.
 - [ ] `.format()` is used instead of f-strings.
 - [ ] `requirements.txt` remains the dependency source unless project says otherwise.